MohammadrezaPourreza/Spider2/README.md

 ## 🚀 Quickstart

-[`Spider 2.0`](https://github.com/xlang-ai/Spider2/tree/main/spider2) provides a benchmark dataset tailored for real-world SQL generation, featuring diverse SQL dialects and complex queries that mirror enterprise challenges.
-It facilitates rigorous testing of text-to-SQL technologies against practical, industry-level scenarios.
+For [`Spider 2.0`](https://github.com/xlang-ai/Spider2/tree/main/spider2) , we proposed an agent framework [`Spider-Agent`](https://github.com/xlang-ai/Spider2/tree/main/spider-agent) baseline based on Docker ENV.

-[`Spider 2.0-Lite`](https://github.com/xlang-ai/Spider2/tree/main/spider2-lite) covers 90% of examples from Spider 2.0 that are sampled to be more lightweight and standalone, with a focus on evaluating Large Language Models on classic Text-to-SQL.
+[`Spider 2.0-Lite`](https://github.com/xlang-ai/Spider2/tree/main/spider2-lite) covers 90% of examples from Spider 2.0 that are sampled to be more lightweight and standalone, with a focus on evaluating LLMs on classic Text-to-SQL.

 ## Spider 2.0 Baselines

-For `Spider 2.0`, we proposed an agent framework [`Spider-Agent`](https://github.com/xlang-ai/Spider2/tree/main/spider-agent) baseline based on Docker ENV.
-Follow the instructions in [the Docker setup guide](https://docs.docker.com/engine/install/) to install Docker on your machine.
-If you're setting up on Linux, we recommend seeing the [post-installation steps](https://docs.docker.com/engine/install/linux-postinstall/) as well.